What happens at the Anarchist Bookfair?

 The Bookfair site is adjacent to a large park and sports field, and when the weather is nice (May in Montreal is usually quite beautiful), a large part of the Bookfair can be about kicking around a soccer ball or hanging out with friends, and soon-to-be friends.

-The entire Bookfair is free, and open to all; however, your donations are encouraged, as each year, after meeting our expenses, the Bookfair aims to support local projects with a financial donation.
+The entire Bookfair is free, and open to all; however, your donations are appreciated so that we can meet our expenses.

 Essentially, the Montreal Anarchist Bookfair is for people curious about anarchism and wanting to learn more.